-The second step is to make sure to season the ground turkey with sea salt and pepper to taste, and ½ teaspoon of garlic powder.
-I usually season the turkey in a large bowl and mix it all together using my hands to make sure that the seasonings are evenly spread throughout the meat.
+The second step is to season the ground turkey with sea salt and pepper to taste and ½ teaspoon of garlic powder.
+I usually season the turkey in a large bowl and mix it all, using my hands to ensure that the seasonings are evenly spread throughout the meat.
 While your hands are already full of seasonings and turkey, make sure to form 4 even patties with all the turkey meat in the bowl.
 Then, line the patties on one side of the broiling pan.

 Next, rinse and peel your two sweet potatoes.

-Like I previously said, the sweet potatoes are going to act as a mindful alternative to a burger bun.
+Like I previously said, the sweet potatoes will act as a mindful alternative to a burger bun.

 Once the potato is peeled, you’ll want to cut it in ½ inch thick rounds.
 I usually do this by laying the sweet potato on the side, cutting the edges off, and then cutting every ½ inch.
 It creates the perfect flat piece for a sweet potato bun.

-Each patty is going to need two of these rounds to act as buns, so I usually cut four out of each sweet potato.
-When you are shopping for the sweet potato, try to buy ones that are thicker, so they create larger buns.
+Each patty will need two of these rounds to act as buns, so I usually cut four out of each sweet potato.
+When you shop for sweet potatoes, try to buy thicker ones, so they create larger buns.

 Once the sweet potato is cut, spray them with olive oil and sprinkle sea salt and pepper to taste.
 I usually repeat this step on both sides of the potato round.
 Then lay the sweet potato pieces on the other side of the broiling pan next to the turkey burgers.